|

 an inspection.
 If your budget is tight, or if you do not want to be involved

+in future repair work, this information will be extremely valuable.
 Q) If the house proves to be in good condition, did I really

+need an inspection?
 A) Yes.
 Now you can complete your home purchase with confidence about the condition

 of the property and all its equipment and systems.
 From the inspection, you